UMN-Kernel-Object/ukoos/doc/tutorials/flashing-duo-s.md

 ![duo](../img/duo.jpg)

-Once you have these connected, you will need to serial into the board, as described below.
+Once you have these connected, you will need to connect to the board over serial, as described below.

 ## Accessing the board via serial (We are assuming you are using Linux)